Italian imperialism under fascism

 Imperialism, colonialism and irredentism played an important role in the foreign policy of Fascist Italy.
+These included both ethnic-nationalist irredentist claims and frivolous foreign adventures intended to artificially raise the regime’s prestige.
 Among the regime's goals were the acquisition of territory considered historically Italian in France (e.g. Nice) and Yugoslavia (e.g. Dalmatia), the expansion of Italy's sphere of influence into the Balkans (e.g. Greece) and the acquisition of more colonies in Africa.
 The pacification of Libya (1923–32), the invasion of Ethiopia (1935–36), the invasion of Albania (1939), the invasion of France (1940), the invasion of Greece (1940–41) and the invasion of Yugoslavia (1941) were all undertaken in part to add to Italy's national space.
 According to historian Patrick Bernhard, Fascist Italian imperialism under Benito Mussolini, particularly in Africa, served as a model for the much more famous expansionism of Nazi Germany in Eastern Europe.

-History
+East Africa

+Italy had colonial interests ever since 1869 when an Italian trading firm founded an outpost at Massawa in what is now Eritrea.
+The Italian colonial possessions of Eritrea and Somaliland came to be recognised during the Scramble for Africa, but expansion into the interior of the Horn of Africa was blocked by the Ethiopian Empire of Menelik II at the Battle of Adwa in 1896, where he resoundingly defeated Italian forces sent to enforce a deliberate mistranslation of acceptance of effective protectorate status by Ethiopia, that Italy had maliciously included only in the Italian draft of the treaty in an attempt to unilaterally determine Ethiopia’s status.
+The resulting fallout in Italy removed prime minister Francesco Crispi from power and resulted in riots.

+Since the defeat, Italy had accepted Ethiopian sovereignty and the regional status quo.
+However, it remained a sore spot that rankled Italian militarists and jingoistic demagogues in particular, of which there was no shortage of following the political crisis at the end of the First World War.
+The fascist regime initially respected the status quo, as set forth in a 1928 treaty with Ethiopia, but from the early 1930s began to challenge it.

+A series of border posts were established by the Italians well inside Ethiopian territory, and an Ethiopian contingent with British observers was fired upon by Italians at Wal Wal in December 1934, beginning a series of military preparations that escalated into full scale invasion in October 1935.